brimdata/zed/docs/tutorials/zq-primer.md

 ## Putting It All Together

-Instead of running each step above into a temporary file, we can put all the transformations together and glue them together in a Zed pipeline, where the Zed source text might look like this:
+Instead of running each step above into a temporary file, we can put all the transformations together in a single
+Zed pipeline, where the Zed source text might look like this:
 ```
 over this                      // traverse the array of objects
 | len(this) != 0               // skip empty objects